 Pressure Balanced Taper Plug Valves

-The pressure balanced system consists of two holes in the plug connecting chambers at each end of the plug with the line pressure.
-The hole in the small end of the plug contains a non return valve.
-This enables sealant pressure to be built up if necessary, while allowing access of the line pressure to the small end chamber.
+The pressure-balanced system consists of two holes in the plug connecting chambers at each end of the plug with the line pressure.
+The hole in the small end of the plug contains a non-return valve.
+This enables sealant pressure to be built up if necessary while allowing access to the line pressure to the small end chamber.
 Thus the pressure in the large end chamber always equals the line pressure and the pressure in the small end chamber is always equal to or greater than the line pressure which prevents the taper locking.